-Due to the limitations of electrical circuits and for a variety of safety reasons, electric appliance usage must be limited in the residence hall rooms.
+Due to the limitations of electrical circuits and for a variety of safety reasons, electric appliance usage must be limited.
 Acceptable electric appliances with proper care and usage within student rooms are:

 - Small refrigerator (up to 4.1 cubic feet)

 - Microwave oven

 - Coffee Pot

-- · Hot air popcorn popper
+- Hot air popcorn popper

 - Hairdryer

-- · Curling iron/curlers/flat iron
+- Curling iron/curlers/flat iron

 - Clothes iron

 - Television

 - Radio and stereo

 - Computer

 - Fan

-- Blu-ray/DVD player/VCR
+- Blu-ray/DVD player

 All heat producing electrical appliances must be plugged directly into a wall outlet and need to be U/L approved.
 Residence hall rooms are not equipped to support the use of cooking appliances with the exception of microwave ovens.
-The use of extension cords is prohibited although students may use power strips that contain surge protectors.
+The use of extension cords is prohibited, although students may use a power strip that contains surge protection.